Rethinking volunteering: V Factor & the Throughflow Project

 Who should come?

-The seminar is open to all members of the Museum who are interested in getting involved, learning more about the future of CSIP and the recovery of the collections in a disaster situation.
+The seminar is open to all members of the museum who are interested in getting involved or learning more about the ‘Throughflow’ project, volunteer management and volunteers in collections care/research.
 We also welcome colleagues from other institutions who would find the seminar of interest.
 There is no booking fee and only large parties need to notify the organiser for catering purposes.

-Science Group: All senior departmental managers & collection management staff.
+Science Group: All senior departmental managers , collection management staff and all volunteer managers.

 Public Engagement Group: Any staff who work with and use collections or manage staff who work with collections.